 Still, you and your spouse have good jobs and you're not behind with your mortgage payments.
 You wouldn't mind renting for a while, but is it really that easy to get rid of such a burden?

 Strategic foreclosure is what happens when you're underwater on your home and you decide to intentionally allow the bank or lender to foreclose on it.
 But how many times did your mother ask you, "If everybody is jumping off a cliff, should you do it, too?"
 The answer is most likely no.

 It's not easy going through a foreclosure.
 It's heartbreaking, nerve-wracking, and time-consuming.
 Consider this: the moment you drive a brand new car off the lot, it's no longer worth what you paid for it but that doesn't mean it's worthless.
 Should you turn that car around, drive it back to the dealer's lot, and hand over the keys?

-Probably not, you made your choice -- most likely made a commitment to repay a car loan.
-You should hang on to that car.
-One day you will pay it off, and you will trade it in for another car, putting the value of that car into your pocket.
+Probably not.
+You most likely made a commitment to repay a car loan.
+You'll pay it off one day and you'll trade it in for another car, putting the value of that car into your pocket.

 A home is not that different.
-For one thing, you need a place to live.
-There are plenty of good reasons to own a home.
-For another, you made a promise to repay a loan, and most people feel an ethical, if not legal, obligation to follow through on their word.
+There are plenty of good reasons to own one.
+You need a place to live and you made a promise to repay a loan.
+Most people feel an ethical if not legal obligation to follow through on their word when at all possible.

 Internet Sites for Walking Away From Your Home

-If you've reached the point where a Notice of Default has been filed, and you are headed into foreclosure, there are ways to stop foreclosure.
-Again, deal with reputable companies that don't have a dog in the race.
-Ask yourself, if the company stands to profit from helping me, how much help is it likely to offer if it stands to profit if you fail.
+If you've reached the point where a notice of default has been filed and you're headed into foreclosure, know that there are ways to stop foreclosure.
+But again, you must deal with a reputable company that doesn't have a dog in the fight.
+Ask yourself how much help a company is likely to offer if it stands to profit if you fail.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.